aritsulynn/template-streamlit-ai/readme.md

-# Yuuri AI assistant in the Thai language
+# Yuuri AI assistant specifically designed for the Thai language

-## What is Yuuri AI assistant in Thai language?
+## What is Yuuri AI assistant specifically designed for the Thai language?
-> Yuuri AI assistant in the Thai language is an AI Chatbot based on Gemini Pro 1.5.
+> Yuuri AI assistant specifically designed for the Thai language.
+It is an AI Chatbot based on Gemini Pro 1.5.
 It can advise people by considering culture.

 ## How to install?
 ```